 So, I wrote a book called The Key.
 It wasn’t intended to become a series.
-It was just a book that bleed out of my head onto the screen and eventually turned into a really, really long novel.
+It was just a book that bled out of my head onto the screen and eventually turned into a really, really long novel.
 To my surprise, readers liked it.
 It even won a couple of awards.
 But it was supposed to be a one-off thing cuz it was set in outer space and I didn’t write science anything.

-But this funny thing happened on my way to not writing anymore books in that universe.
+But this funny thing happened on my way to not writing any more books in that universe.
 First Girl Gone Nova happened, then this quirky and trending-toward-strange-steampunk novella happened called Tangled in Time.
 It’s really Tangled in Time’s fault that Steamrolled happened.
-Let’s face it, when you have a steampunk-ish transmogrification machine lost in time…weird is bound to happen.
+Let’s face it when you have a steampunk-ish transmogrification machine lost in time…weird is bound to happen.

 And a friend pointed out that my bad guy didn’t seem like the Big Bad Guy but the lackey of the BBG.

 Characters appeared when I needed them and some characters from the other books made guest appearances.
 And of course, Robert Clementyne, well, he needed his happy ending.
-And that caused more crazy to happen and in this book we finally meet the BBG and yeah, time travel.
+And that caused more crazy to happen and in this book, we finally meet the BBG and yeah, time travel.
 Lots of weird time travel.